digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ~
 ```

-At this point, the network traffic for the hosts will reach the cluster (AES ingress).
-Now we need to configure the paths (backend services) for each of the hosts.
+At this point, the network traffic for the hosts will reach the cluster (AES).
+Now we need to configure the paths (backend services) for each of the hosts.All DNS records have one value in common: TTL, or time to live, which determines how long the record can remain cached before it expires.
+Loading data from a local cache is fast, but visitors won’t see DNS changes until their local cache expires and updates with a new DNS lookup.
+As a result, higher TTL values give visitors faster performance and lower TTL values ensure that DNS changes are picked up quickly.
+All DNS records require a minimum TTL value of 30 seconds.[Please visit How to Create, Edit, and Delete DNS Records page for more information](https://docs.digitalocean.com/products/networking/dns/how-to/manage-records/)
  ### Create Backend Services

 we have multiple TLS-enabled hosts on the same cluster.
 It means that we have multiple deployments and services.